FlowFuse/website/README.md

 npm start
 ```

-This will run the website on http://localhost:8080, and then you can access then Handbook at http://localhost:8080/handbook.
+This will run the website on http://localhost:8080, and then you can access the Handbook at http://localhost:8080/handbook.
 This will automatically reload whenever any content is changed.

 **Note:** if you modify any of the Handbook's CSS, it may take a while for the website to recognise the changes.
 As a shortcut, you can run `npm run tailwind` to rebuild the CSS content.